vippsas/vipps-episerver/README.md

 It is important that IVippsOrderCreator is registered as a singleton.

 ### Fallback controller
 Must be implemented in your project.
-The package automatically appends the generated order id as a querystring to the specified url.
+The package automatically appends the generated order id as a query string to the specified URL.
 The quicksilver example implementation can be found [here](demo/Sources/EPiServer.Reference.Commerce.Site/Features/Checkout/Controllers/PaymentFallbackController.cs)

 ProcessAuthorizationAsync method on IVippsPaymentServices will return the created purchase order for you if the callback from Vipps was successfull.
-If not, it will ensure all the correct information is on the payment and shimpent objects and then create the purchase order.
+If not, it will ensure all the correct information is on the payment and shipment objects and then create the purchase order.
 **No validation against tempering with the cart line items is done within the package**

 ```